 The code of student conduct exists to advance the core mission of the college, promote a safe and secure educational environment, foster the academic and social development of students, and protect the persons, property, processes and academic integrity of the college community.
-Although the code is intended to be as comprehensive as possible, it makes no attempt to list all activities, behavior or conduct which may adversely affect the college community.
+Although the code is intended to be

-In order to maintain an orderly process for learning, the instructor/ supervisor/administrator has the authority to exclude any student who is considered to be detrimental to an ongoing learning experience.
+In order to maintain an orderly process for learning, the instructor/supervisor/administrator has the authority to exclude any student who is considered to be detrimental to an ongoing learning experience.
 This may include dismissing a student from a particular course, workshop, or learning event.
 As a result of disruptive or detrimental behavior, a student may be subject to additional discipline under this policy including, but is not limited to disciplinary probation, suspension, dismissal, expulsion, withholding of transcripts, or other appropriate action.